This section provides an overview of authentication and authorization in Neo4j.

 whether the authenticated user is allowed to perform a certain action.

 Authorization is managed using role-based access control (RBAC).

-The core of the Neo4j security model is centred around the four predefined graph-global data-access roles:
+The core of the Neo4j security model is centred around a number of predefined graph-global data-access roles.

 Each role includes a set of authorized actions permitted on the Neo4j data graph and its schema.

 A user can be assigned to none, one or more of these roles, as well as other custom roles.

 Neo4j has the following auth providers, that can perform user authentication and authorization: